legends2k/blog/content/post/inspirers.md

 I have been inspired by many unknown authors all over the internet and otherwise, but a few lingered on my mind long enough to be listed here.
 Not all of them are authors, but they inspired me with some creative work of theirs.

 ## Kalki R. Krishnamurthy
 [A *great* writer][Kalki], and freedom fighter, who effortlessly balanced content against gripping narration.
 He pioneered in writing under a unique genre --- Historical fiction --- by mixing imagination with facts in the right amount and proved that it can be done with [great success][Ponniyin Selvan].
-He's the only author I have seen to give evidences in a fictinal work.
-Though *[Tamil][]* is my mother tounge, I am sure I am unbiased here.
+He's the only author I have seen to give evidences in a fictional work.
+Though *[Tamil][]* is my mother tongue, I am sure I am unbiased here.

 [Kalki]:https://en.wikipedia.org/wiki/Kalki_Krishnamurthy
 [Ponniyin Selvan]: https://en.wikipedia.org/wiki/Ponniyin_Selvan